cambridge-ceu/csd3/README.md

 export rt=/rds/project/jmmh2
 for d in $(ls $rt | xargs -l basename | sed 's/rds-jmmh2-//g'); do ln -sf $rt/rds-jmmh2-$d /home/$USER/rds/$d; done
 ```
-if you prefer the familiar names under Cardio.
+if you prefer the familiar names (no rds-jmmh2- prefix) under Cardio.
 Note to list the directories you need postfix them with '/'.

 ### SLURM